omaralfaqih6/breast_cancer_wisconsin/README.md

  - Random Forest Model (RFM)

 > [!NOTE]
 > The project team read this article that mentioned the comparison between the models that are most suitable and fit for this dataset.
-The article is found here. (https://www.data-cowboys.com/blog/which-machine-learning-classifiers-are-best-for-small-datasets)
+The article is found [here](https://www.data-cowboys.com/blog/which-machine-learning-classifiers-are-best-for-small-datasets)

 - List the names of the 3 models - logistic regression, Support Vector Machine (SVM),  & Random Forest Model (RFM) chosen.
 - List the accuracy of each model - @SB